4 Things You Can Do to Help Your Child Learn at the Playground

 Mrs. Wong* also shared that play can be about engaging children in conversations.
 As a parent, she listens to her children when they are talking about their play experiences.
 Mrs. Devi*, an early childhood educator, highlighted that parents should give sufficient time for children to share their thoughts on these experiences.
 Children are very eager to share their adventures with you.
 Listen to them and ask questions when they are sharing their play experiences.
 Look out for the language they use too – you may be surprised by the vocabulary they use.

-Take this opportunity to reinforce their good play behaviour and highlight playground etiquette - what are acceptable behaviours at the playground?
+Take this opportunity to learn at the playground about good play behaviour and playground etiquette – what are acceptable behaviours at the playground?
 You could also talk to children about taking healthy risks and the cause and effect of their actions.

 Children are full of imagination and have creative ideas of how they would like to play.
 Take the backseat and allow children to choose what they want to do, for example, climb the yellow stairs or swing across the monkey bars pretending to be monkeys.
 Children also like to pretend to be adults.